Automating Governing Knowledge Commons and Contextual Integrity (GKC-CI) Privacy Policy Annotations with Large Language Models: Model Performance

 \subsubsection{Qualitative Coding}

 To ensure the reliability and consistency of the coding process, two expert coders initially met to collaboratively develop a comprehensive codebook consisting of ten codes: three parent codes and seven child codes.
-The full codebook can be seen in Table~\ref{tab:codebook}.
+The full codebook can be seen in Appendix~\ref{sec:appendix:codebook}.

-After joint codebook creation, each coder independently coded all match errors produced by \texttt{GPT3.5 Turbo, Prompt Engineered}.
-Once the coding was complete, we computed inter-coder reliability and found a high level of agreement between the two coders with a Cohen's kappa score of 0.94 ~\cite{cohen1960coefficient}.
+After joint codebook creation, each coder independently coded all match errors produced by \texttt{GPT 3.5TPE\_25ep}.
+Once the coding was complete, we computed inter-coder reliability and found a high level of agreement between the two coders with a Cohen's kappa score of 0.87~\cite{cohen1960coefficient}.
 The results of the qualitative coding are visualized in Figure~\ref{fig:qual-chart} and detailed further below.
+Note that in the following text, parent codes from the codebook are italicized, while child codes are enclosed in quotation marks